colobot/colobot/README.txt

 NOTE: this is the new repository which was moved here from https://github.com/adiblol/colobot.
 The new repository has been purged of binary files cluttering the history, so all commits have been overwritten.
 If you have been using the old repository, you have to clone from scratch the new one.

-This is official repository for the open-source Colobot project developed by Polish Portal of Colobot (PPC; Polish: Polski Portal Colobota) with the official site at: http://colobot.cba.pl/.
+This is official repository for the open-source Colobot project developed by Polish Portal of Colobot (PPC; in Polish: Polski Portal Colobota) with the official site at: http://colobot.info/.

 The source code contained here was released by Epsitec -- the original creator of the game -- on open source (GPLv3) license.
 The code was given and the rights granted specifically to PPC community in March 2012.
 Since then, we have been modifying the code and working on our goals, which are briefly summed up below.

-More information for developers can be found at developer wiki at: http://colobot.info/wiki.
+More information for developers (in English) can be found at developer wiki at: https://colobot.info/wiki/Dev:Main_Page.
 However, the freshest source of information is our IRC channel #colobot at pirc.pl.

 This repository contains only the source code of the project.
-The game requires also data files which are available in separate packages, currently from http://colobot.info/files.
+The game requires also data files which are available in separate packages, currently at http://colobot.info/files/.
 The packages are named colobot-data-YYYY-MM-DD.zip.
 Make sure you have the latest package before compiling and running the code in repository.

 Status